Bring neurology discoveries to light with the SomaScan® Assay

 Navigate the complex neurology landscape

-Nearly 100 million people in the United States alone suffer from 1 of more than 1,000 different neurologic diseases.1 These diseases can derive from various sources such as faulty genes, problems with development of the nervous system, degeneration of the nervous system, dysfunctional proteins, and signaling pathways.2-4
+Nearly 100 million people in the United States alone suffer from one of more than 1,000 different neurologic diseases.1 These diseases can derive from various sources, such as faulty genes, problems with development of the nervous system, degeneration of the nervous system, dysfunctional proteins, and signaling pathways.2-4

 Look deeper with the SomaScan Platform